-The Orchestra of St. Luke’s presented a special musical surprise this evening.
-With members of the Orchestra of St. Lukes (OSL) assembled, soloist Krista Bennion Feeney entered the stage to perform Felix Mendelssohn’s (1809-1847) three-movement Violin Concerto in D minor, MWV03 (1823).
+The Orchestra of St. Luke’s Performs Mendelssohn presented a special musical surprise this evening.
+With members of the Orchestra of St. Lukes (OSL) assembled, violin soloist Krista Bennion Feeney entered the stage to perform Felix Mendelssohn’s (1809-1847) three-movement Violin Concerto in D minor, MWV03 (1823).

 While this lesser-known work has not risen to the stature of the E minor concerto, Op.
-64, it exemplifies tonight’s theme of prodigious genius and premonitions of the composer’s artistry, informing well Goethe’s declaration that Felix Mendelssohn was “…to be the future of Germanic music”.
+64, it exemplifies tonight’s theme of prodigious genius and premonitions of the composer’s artistry, informing Goethe’s declaration that Felix Mendelssohn was “…to be the future of Germanic music”.
 Within the poignancy of a life spanning just 38 years, it was composed by 14-year-old Mendelssohn and dedicated to friend and violin instructor Eduard Rietz.
-It exhibits predominant influences of the French violin school of Viotti, Rodolphe Kreutzer, and attribution to Carl Philipp Emanuel Bach’s genre of Northern German symphonic writing.
+It exhibits predominant influences of the French violin school of Viotti, Rodolphe, and Kreutzer and attribution to Carl Philipp Emanuel Bach’s Northern German symphonic writing genre.

 Presented next was the brilliantly innovative audience favorite Octet for Strings, Op.
 20 (1825), scored for four violins, two violas, and two cellos.
 It represents an epiphany of maturity and circumspection written by the 15-year-old Mendelssohn.
 Acclaimed as the composer’s first masterpiece, the Octet was a birthday gift for Eduard Rietz.
 Its lyricism is attributed to Goethe’s poem Faust, inspiring the Scherzo: Allegro leggierissimo, “Wisps of cloud and mist, are lit from above, breeze in the foliage and wind in the reeds, and all is scattered.”